Sunday, June 9, 2019

 The Secret Life of Pets 2 is nothing special, but it's a fun enough summer outing to get folks by until Toy Story 4 hits screens in a couple weeks.

-Of a possible nine Weasleys, The Secret Life of Pets gets six and a half.
+Of a possible nine Weasleys, the Secret Life of Pets 2 gets five.